Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 the case may be, are gotten to the polls

-maintain the greatest secresy, and
+maintain the greatest and

 when the result is announced, surprise

-the Democrats with the fullvess of the
+the Democrats with the fullness of the

 vote they have cast.